chenzRG/Fredformer/README.md

 ## Custom Data Usage

-If you are using your own data, please format it as a CSV file, with each row representing a sample and each column representing a channel.
+If you are using your data, please format it as a CSV file, with each row representing a sample and each column representing a channel.
 When selecting the data type "data_name," please choose "Custom" and ensure the CSV file is stored in the `dataset` folder.

 ## Some main parameters: